trashcanDefini7/BasicCalculator/README.md

-# BasicCalculator
+# Basic Calculator

-Basic calculator for @turborium
+TODO
+[] fix problems with a dot (sometimes you can't enter the dot)